 The Flying Robot International Film Festival is an open competitive film festival focused on aerial cinema created from the perspective of flying cameras, also commonly known as drones.
 Participation in the festival is open to anyone anywhere with an Internet connection.

-We are accepting short film submissions in these categories: Cinematic Narrative, Epic Landscape, Drones for Good, Aerial Sports, I Made That, WTF LOL, Promotional and Student Film.
-The festival will screen final selections in San Francisco on November 17, 2016.
+We are accepting short film submissions in these categories: Cinematic Narrative, Epic Landscape, Drones for Good, FPV Racing & Freestyle, WTF LOL, Promotional and Student Film.
+The festival will screen final selections in San Francisco in late 2017.

 Awards & Prizes

-Cash and prizes will be awarded in all categories, including Best of Show and People's Choice winners.
+Winners and runners-up will be awarded in all categories.
+Best of Show and People's Choice winners will also be awarded.

 Rules & Terms

 Your submitted film must be 5 MINUTES or LESS total run time.

 Primary, we’re looking for films shot from the perspective of a flying camera that tell a story.
 We’re not interested in seeing what your backyard looks like.
 Unless your backyard is full of alligators or kangaroos or something.
 Judges will shine favorably upon films with a good story.